Endowment for Health: Strategic Grants

 The Endowment for Health continues to shine the light on problems, bringing people together to plan and supporting their collective action to solve those problems.
 We are part of a community of organizations and individuals working together towards common goals, and using a set of common approaches to achieve those goals.

 Strategic Grant Program

 We know that large scale changes cannot be achieved in the short term, nor can they be realized by one organization acting alone.
-In each priority area (Early Childhood, Elder Health, Health Equity, Children’s Behavioral Health, and Health Policy) we contribute to collective approaches by bringing together stakeholders, conducting research, funding policy analysis and communicating in a way that garners the attention of the public and our policy makers.
+In each priority area (Early Childhood, Healthy Aging, Health Equity, Children’s Behavioral Health, and Health Policy) we contribute to collective approaches by bringing together stakeholders, conducting research, funding policy analysis and communicating in a way that garners the attention of the public and our policy makers.

 We work together with grantees and other partners to identify solutions to pressing issues and develop high-impact strategies to make change.
 Sometimes strategies are identified by a coalition or working group that is focused on the priority area.
 Sometimes the good ideas come from grantees or potential grantees.
 And sometimes we identify opportunities based on research, emerging practices or the good work of other funders.